28 November, 2010

 - cooking spray

-Place bottom rack of oven on lowest setting.
+- Place bottom rack on lowest setting in oven

-Cover a cookie sheet or tray with foil for the pie plate to sit on and catch spills.
+- Cover a cookie sheet or tray with sides with foil for the pie plate to sit on and catch spills.

 Spray Pie plate with cooking spray.